ImperialCollegeLondon/safedata_validator/docs/build_notes.md

   commands are updated, these inputs need to be recreated.
 * From the package root, run `mkdocs build`.
 This will create the docs site in the `site` folder - note that this folder is not included in the git repo.
-* Once you have checked the local copy of the documentation, then commiting the changes to the repository will automatically trigger a rebuild of the package documentation.
+* Once you have checked the local copy of the documentation, then committing the changes to the repository will automatically trigger a rebuild of the package documentation.